endurantgames/cosmiclegends/src/powers/words.md

 Collectively this gives a bonus of 3 dice in the dice pool, but also costs you 3 Might points.

 For example, []{.lorem}

-## Using Nova Power Words {#toc-power-use-nova .colbefore}
+## Using Nova Power Words {#toc-power-use-nova }

-Once you've completed your hero's Motivations track, you unlock your **Nova Power Words** and can use them until the end of the current Story Arc.
+Once you've checked all of your hero's Ideals, you unlock your **Nova Power Words** and can use them until the end of the current Storyline.

 You can use one of your Nova Power Words as the *second* Power Word in a Stunt without spending any Might; likewise, you can add